 merette uiterwaal

-Uiterwaal’s work integrates various media, including photography, audio, ceramics and mixed media, to create a visual language that examines the essence of color and the challenges of color blindness.
-Her art encourages viewers to look beyond the obvious and uncover the hidden beauty and complexity of the world.
+Uiterwaal integrates photography with audio, ceramics, light and mixed media to craft a visual language that examines the essence of color and perception.
+Her work invites audiences to look beyond the obvious, revealing hidden beauty and the subtle complexities of a world seen through a color-blind perspective.

 MERETTE UITERWAAL IN HER own words